-Debian is an operating system that basically uses the Linux kernel and was first released in 1996 by Ian Murdock.
+Debian is an operating system that uses the Linux kernel and was first released in 1996 by Ian Murdock.
 This operating system consists of open-source software packages.
-This means that Debian software is free and publicly available under other software licenses.
+Debian software is free and publicly available under other software licenses.

 Debian is also one of the oldest Linux distributions in the open-source software world.
 This operating system is also the basis for Ubuntu, the most popular desktop version of Linux today.